zgrossbart/javasteg/README.md

 ![Encoded pixels highlighted](/zgrossbart/javasteg/raw/master/blue_pix.jpg)

-Find out more at [How To Keep a Secret Secret](http://www.zackgrossbart.com/hackito/secret-secret).
+Find out more and run this code online at [How To Keep a Secret Secret](http://www.zackgrossbart.com/hackito/secret-secret).

 Building and Running javasteg